yuiyamu/yuru-web/README.md

 `UPDATE_EVERY` - the interval in which you'd like maps to update in hours, by default set to 12 hours.

 `VALID_ACCESS_KEY` - your access token to modify the set and gd data on the server. this can be whatever you'd like, but make it secure :3

+### docker

+`yuru-server` now supports running via docker~!!

+in order to build and use the image, first make sure that your `yuru-server-assets` folder has all the necessary files. then, simply `docker compose up --build`, and you're good to go~

 ### api info